 An advanced course offering.
 Selected students practice peer tutoring and research writing.
-Emphasis is placed on student writing conferences, process writing and standard research methods.
-End of the semester portfolio of research papers and 16 hours of writing activities and workshops are required.
+Emphasis is placed on student writing conferences, process writing, and standard research methods.
+End-of-the-semester portfolio of research paper is required.
 Additionally, all students enrolled in this course work as tutors in the Writing Center.
+Prerequisite: Instructor Permission Required